Published on 07/02/25 & Updated on 30/05/25

 Approval Process and Compliance

-The Biodiversity Gain Plan must be approved by the Local Planning Authority (LPA) before any building work begins.
-However, it does not need to be submitted at the same time as the initial planning application.
-It can be provided after permission has been granted.
+- Gain Plan submission: The plan must be approved by your Local Planning Authority (LPA) before any works start.
+It can be submitted after planning permission is granted.

-If a developer fails to adhere to their approved BNG plan, the Local Planning Authority has the power to enforce compliance, even if BNG conditions were not explicitly stated in the planning approval.
+If a developer fails to meet their approved plan, the LPA can enforce compliance, even if BNG conditions weren’t listed in the original approval.

-Additionally, once a development achieves its BNG commitments, the site’s biodiversity must be maintained for at least 30 years.
-This obligation is legally tied to the land itself, meaning that if ownership changes, the responsibility remains with the property.
+Once biodiversity improvements are achieved, they must be maintained for at least 30 years.
+This obligation is tied to the land, meaning future owners inherit the responsibility.

 Measuring Biodiversity Net Gain For Developers